yanyongyu/PlaneGame/README.md

 3.Open the Python shell and run the main.py in module.

-4. The game interface named "飞机大战"will pop out in a few seconds.
+4.The game interface named "飞机大战"will pop out in a few seconds.

 5.Click "帮助" Button for the way to control player's plane.